Franklindot04/python-background-job-microservice/README.md

  |_____________________|

 ```
-The API pushes jobs to Redis, and the worker pulls and processes them.
+The API pushes jobs to Redis and the worker pulls and processes them.

 ### 8. Stopping the Services